torigrosskopf/deep-learning/Optimizing an EGFR Binder via OpenFold/README.md

 ## Using OpenFold to Generate a Structure from EGFR Binding Sequence

+### Initializion Within Colab and Preparation of Environment
 The first portion of the OpenFold notebook template ([here](https://github.com/aqlaboratory/openfold/blob/main/notebooks/OpenFold.ipynb)) takes an input sequence, which in this case was our potential EGFR binder.
 Following the sequence input, it initializes the model weight (AlphaFold/OpenFold) and mode parameters (monomer/multimer).
 For this application, OpenFold was selected as the model weight, and monomer was selected as the model mode.
 Monomer mode was chosen due to the goal of generating a structure from a single sequence.
 The model was also set to relax the prediction using AMBER, which will be explained further later.

 ![DE8F30A5-E20C-4616-922F-69D5DA76D34E_4_5005_c](https://github.com/user-attachments/assets/60805dd7-e5e3-43c3-bc6d-ebca1b677c17)